 Make sure you don't fire red rocket or parachute flares when there are helicopters or aircraft nearby.

 How to send a distress alert when you are offshore

-Having your EPIRB registered and activated means the coastguard has full details of your boat
+Having your emergency position indicating radio beacon (EPIRB) registered and activated means the coastguard has full details of your boat.

 You'll need additional equipment to send a distress alert when you are more than 30 nautical miles off the UK coast.
 You can: